shabegom/buttons/README.md

 ### Custom Class & ID

-You can add an optional `customClass` argument to target the button with any css styling tweaks you'd want to add
+You can add an optional `class` argument to target the button with any css styling tweaks you'd want to add

 \`\`\`button
 name My Round Link Button